 legislation > follow the vote

-The Dog and Cat Breeder Regulation Bill (to license, inspect and regulate commercial dog and cat breeders) was introduced.
+The Dog and Cat Breeder Regulation Bill (to license and inspect commercial dog and cat breeders) was introduced.
 Bill numbers are S.F.
 36 and H.F.
 84. The author of S.F.
 36 is Senator John Marty; the author of H.F.
 84 is Representative John Lesch.

 Each bill must be heard in multiple committees so as to progress through the MN Senate and MN House.
 To receive alerts about hearing dates and actions, please sign the support petition and you will be added to the email database.